NetGovern/deployments/kubernetes/README.md

 Setting up Helm
 ---------------

 Package managers are a very familiar concept, they're used to facilitate software deployment.
 The days of building software are long gone, now we yum install or apt-get install.
 In K8s, this facility is provided by a tool called Helm.
-While yum installs rpms and apt-get installs deb files, helm installs heml charts.
+While yum installs rpms and apt-get installs deb files, helm installs helm charts.

 Install helm on your client node.
 Once installed, helm init will install tiller (the server-side portion of helm) onto your k8s cluster.